Indoor African Savanna

 Quick Facts

-• With plenty of interactive displays, guests will learn of the conservation efforts of your Toronto Zoo for these endangered species.
+• Conservation action: through interactive displays, guests will learn about the conservation efforts of your Toronto Zoo for these endangered and threatened species.

 Our Vision